 HOPWA applicants will be required to attend a mandatory technical assistance workshop where program staff will provide training on the application process.
 Applications will be distributed at the workshops.
 The schedule of workshops will be advertised in the Florida Times Union and Florida Star, and will be posted.
 No applications will be accepted from agencies that have not attended a technical assistance training workshop.
 Applications will also be available on line at this site and at the Jacksonville Housing Commission after the first scheduled workshop.

-For more information, please contact the Housing Services Division at 255-8200.
+For more information, please contact the Housing & Community Development Division at 255-8200.